 The sales funnel, the pages and the conversion

 Email service providers often host certain webpages.
 Like landingpages, surveys, a preference center or simple sign up page.
 On a smartphone zooming, typing and scrolling should be minimized.
 Let alone broken forms or unusable navigation.
-Creating a different version of these pages will allow to get the most out of the mobile use.
+Creating a different version of these pages (or one adaptive one) will allow to get the most out of the mobile use.
 So ask your ESP for alternative mobile versions of the hosted pages.

 The use of @media queries